architjain11/Barcode-Scanner-SMS-Alert/README.md

 # Barcode Scanner SMS Alert

-App is build using MIT App Invector 2.
+App is built using MIT App Invector 2.
 This repository contains .aia file which is a format used by MIT App Inventor (.aia stands for App Inventor Archive).

 ## Idea